craigsloggett-lab/hcp-terraform-bootstrap/README.md

 Each of these resources have all of their attributes exposed as values to be optionally overridden by the module input arguments.

-The outputs of the module expose the necessary `id` values to be used in `import` blocks by the consuming root module.

 <!-- BEGIN_TF_DOCS -->
 ## Usage